mediaic/DL_Practice/1_Classification/README.md

 3. Try to get better performance by adding more layers and using [learning rate decay](https://pytorch.org/docs/master/optim.html#how-to-adjust-learning-rate).

 4. Build a convolutional neural network with two [convolutional layers](https://pytorch.org/docs/master/nn.html#torch.nn.Conv2d), followed by one fully connected layer using [Adam optimizer](https://pytorch.org/docs/stable/optim.html?highlight=gradient%20descent#torch.optim.Adam).
-(Both Conv1 and Conv2: 16@5x5 filters at stride 2, padding=’SAME’)
+(Both Conv1 and Conv2: 16@5x5 filters at stride 2)

-5. Now, please replace the strides by a [max pooling](https://pytorch.org/docs/master/nn.html#maxpool2d) operation of stride 2, kernel size 2 ,and padding=’SAME’.
+5. Now, please replace the strides by a [max pooling](https://pytorch.org/docs/master/nn.html#maxpool2d) operation of stride 2, kernel size 2.

 6. Apply [dropout](https://pytorch.org/docs/master/nn.html#dropout-layers) to the hidden layer of your models.
 Note that dropout should only be introduced during training, not evaluation.